 • Temporarily relocate the entire Middle School (Grades 6-8) to the Terra Marin Lomita campus.

-• The District would retain the full elementary school at Edna Maguire and add a new Middle School campus next door.
+• The District’s Proposal: The District would retain the full elementary school at Edna Maguire and add a new Middle School campus next door.
+There would be no need to relocate any students during construction, as students could remain at MVMS during construction.

 Premature to Decide - Still Not Enough Information